Northern Ireland Assembly Opposition: Participation

-The UUP and SDLP consistently fulfil both criteria, while Alliance fulfilled the second in the 2017 election having returned eight members.
 Meanwhile, the Democratic Unionist Party and Sinn Féin would currently be excluded from entering opposition if they wished to, because as the largest unionist and largest nationalist party they must participate in the Executive.

 The Assembly Opposition Act recognises the offices of Leader of the Largest Non-Executive Party and Leader of the Second-Largest Non-Executive Party, although these positions may be given alternative names (section 5).
+Assembly Standing Orders clarifies these roles will be titled the Leader of the Opposition and the Deputy Leader of the Opposition.

 Benefits of official status

 Following the Assembly Opposition Act, the standing orders which regulate how the Assembly conducts its business were amended on 14 March 2016 to provide the Assembly Opposition with: